 - We were designed to be with God for eternity (Eccl.
 3:11).

 There isn’t a person on the planet that God doesn’t love and care about.
-The genealogies read like lists of His favorite people.
+The genealogies read like lists of some of His favorite people.

 God.
 Is.
 Faithful.